louisquinn/dates/README.md

 # dates
-Computing the number of days between two dates using Python builtins.
+Computing the absolute number of days between two dates using Python builtins.

 # Installation